jeremenichelli/jeremenichelli.github.io/_posts/2014-10-13-the-power-of-using-object-literals.md

 If your dealing with a web app that needs to do JSONP calls, using object literals could help you store the callback to obtain the data.

 Just create a base name and an integer to increase everytime you make a call to the API that will compound the final callback name.
 With the brackets notation you can store the new callback as a string key in a global variable like *window*, though it would be safer to use a namespace.
-Depending on the API structure you will also need to specify the callback name in the url of the request.
+Depending on the API documentation you will also need to specify the callback name in the url of the request.

 ```js
 var cName = 'apicall',